Vicci Blog

 Vicci Eyewear

 Progressive lenses are popular for many people who need vision correction.
 They offer a smooth transition between different prescriptions in a single lens, so you don't need multiple pairs of glasses.
 However, there are advantages and disadvantages to consider.
-This guide will help you understand the pros and cons of progressive lenses so you can make an informed choice.
+This guide will help you understand the progressive lenses pros and cons so you can make an informed choice and choose the best type of lenses for your everyday needs.

 How Progressive Lenses Work